sassoftware/devsascom-rest-api-samples/Compute/compute.md

 ##### <a name='AccessSessionOpts'>Access Session Options</a>
 You can access SAS options via the options endpoint on the session.
-To get the value of a specific SAS option that is used in the session, such as VALIDVARNAME, submit the following submit the following request.
+To get the value of a specific SAS option that is used in the session, such as VALIDVARNAME, submit the following request.

 ```
   GET /compute/sessions/{sessionId}/options/VALIDVARNAME